leopalacios/topreddit/README.md

 - Unit tests stack is based on Jest / Enzyme (code coverage is around %50 due to time constraints)

 - Styled-components library is used to integrate css as testeable react components.

+- Pagination was implemented as an infinite scroll when reaching the list bottom.

 ## Available Scripts